 Skip to content

-The solution: Treat context like a budget.
+The solution: Enforce size limits.
 Every line of documentation must justify its existence.

 Cortex TMS enforces strict size limits on HOT files and relaxed limits on WARM files: